Anzac Day match: Anzac eve

-On 30 October 2014, the AFL confirmed that Richmond and Melbourne would host an Anzac Day eve night clash at the MCG starting from the 2015 season.
+On 30 October 2014, the AFL confirmed that Richmond and Melbourne would host an Anzac eve night clash at the MCG starting from the 2015 season.

 As part of the pre-match ceremonies, a torch lit from the Eternal Flame at the Shrine of Remembrance is carried to the ground, where it lights a cauldron on an MCG stage to burn for the duration of the match.
-Players from both sides, including coaches and officials, alongside returned servicemen and women, line up near the flame for the playing of the "Last Post" and "Advance Australia Fair".
+Players from both sides, including coaches and officials, alongside returned servicemen and women, line up near the flame for the playing of the "Last Post", "God Defend New Zealand" and "Advance Australia Fair".
 The pre-match ceremony was developed by—and has the full support of—the RSL, the Shrine of Remembrance, and the Australian Defence Force.
 Ron Barassi, whose father died at Tobruk during World War II in 1941, was the first person to light the cauldron.
 In 2017, the Anzac eve match drew a crowd of 85,657, the highest ever between the two clubs, ensuring the fixture was continued the following year.

 Until 2020, there was no official trophy for the winning team or player's medal for best on ground.
-Since 2021, the Frank 'Checker' Hughes medal will be awarded for the player judged best afield.
+Since 2021, the Frank 'Checker' Hughes medal has been awarded to the player judged best afield.